 Note that the license agreements are available on InfoCentral and the acceptance of the license agreements must be updated annually for continued use.

 The description field in the HL7 subsets is optional.
 It is left empty when adding a description does not add to the understanding of the concept definition.

-If a French description is required, follow the instructions on how to make such a request in the section below on Questions, Concerns, Changes, Corrections.
+If a French description is required, follow the instructions on how to make such a request in the section on Maintenance and Release Information.